1coderookie/KobraGoNeoInsights/docs/hardware/other.md

 |:---------:|:--------:|:----------:|
 | ![Left side](../assets/images/enclosure_SainSmart_left-side_web.jpg) | ![Top side](../assets/images/enclosure_SainSmart_top-lid_web.jpg) | ![Right side](../assets/images/enclosure_SainSmart_right-side_web.jpg) |

-I personally use this tent for my Neo which prints anything else than PLA.
+I personally use this tent for my Neo which prints other types of filament than PLA.

 **Final thoughts on tent style enclosures**
 My bottom line here about these two types of tent style enclosures would be: if you plan to use the enclosure for *printing* more demanding types of filament like ABS for example and not just like using it as a better dust protection cover, then I highly recommend getting the one from SainSmart.